jonaslagoni/Java-to-AsyncAPI/README.md

                                 description("Date and time when the message was sent.").finish();
 ```

-Which will generate the following JSON string:
+Which will generate the following AsyncAPI JSON:

 ```json
 {